Skip to Content

 All properties in the Township of Langley zoned as industrial, commercial and institutional are required to remove snow and ice daily from sidewalks and walkways fronting or adjacent to the property by 10:00am.

 Snow plow operators try to minimize this inconvenience as much as possible.
-To help prevent this from occurring, pile the snow onto your yard, or on the right side of your driveway when you are shoveling (your right, when you are facing the road.)
+To help prevent this from occurring, pile the snow onto your yard, or on the right side of your driveway when you are shovelling (your right, when you are facing the road.)

 What kind of snow and ice equipment does the Township have?